-With the school year drawing to a close, it can be easy to lose motivation and wonder if your hours of study will pay off in the end.
-If this sounds like you, we have five tips to help you regain motivation.
+It can be easy to lose motivation during the year and wonder if your hours of study will pay off in the end.
+If this sounds like you, these tips can help you regain momentum.

-3. Take regular breaks: Research has shown that taking regular breaks during study helps you stay motivated and can help with memory retention.
+Research has shown that taking regular breaks during study can not only help you stay motivated, it can also help with memory retention.
 This might mean going for a jog or even just sitting down to read a magazine.
-If you study for six hours straight (or worse, ‘pull an all-nighter’), your chances of memory retrieval during a school-based assessment or exam are much lower than if you follow a sensible schedule with regular breaks.
+If you study for six hours straight (or worse, do an all-nighter), your chances of memory retrieval during a school-based assessment or exam are much lower than if you follow a sensible schedule with regular breaks.

 It might not seem like it, but it is possible to have fun while studying — and in your last year of compulsory schooling, you’ll probably want to enjoy yourself.
 Although you may need to give a few parties a miss, you could consider organising a movie night with friends where you watch a film you studied while comparing notes, or arranging a lunch date with a friend in your language class banning any use of English.
 For something a little less elaborate, you might simply think about making slight changes to the way you study (on a picnic rug in the backyard, for example) or your revision techniques (perhaps switching from writing notes to displaying content visually).